Imonda/lore/README.md

 **Emergency Kit:**
 Generated at registration.
 Contains a recovery phrase that can decrypt your master key independently of your password.
 Store it somewhere safe — if you lose both your password and the kit, your data cannot be recovered by anyone.

+**Account recovery:**
+If you forget your password, go to `/recover` and upload your Emergency Kit file.
+Your master key will be re-wrapped with a new password.
+Your data is preserved.

 ---